Will I be Famous if I Have Guitar Lessons?

-As your dexterity with plectrum and fingers improves, you will gradually be introduced to a glossary of terms which up until then will have sounded very academic and 'classical'.
+As your dexterity with plectrum and fingers improves, you will gradually be introduced to a glossary of terms within the lessons which up until then, will have sounded very academic and 'classical'.
 Scales, harmony, arpeggios and modes are the nuts and bolts of music which will open doors to your own creativity and enable you to improvise over chord progressions as well as giving you the understanding to compose your own music which can be so fulfilling as well as being so much fun.
-There's a musician in all of us but unfortunately, not all of us seek to find the key that will open the door to the musician within, instead preferring to say that 'I'm tone-deaf'; funny how I'm yet to meet someone who is truly tone-deaf though...
+There's a musician in all of us but unfortunately, not all of us seek to find the key that will open the door to the musician within, instead preferring to say that 'I'm tone-deaf'; funny how I've yet to meet someone who is truly tone-deaf though...

 Manage your expectations, try to practice a little every day, organise a practising structure, listen to different guitarists and genres so you can throw it all into the melting pot and find your own style and musical path.
 As you learn to unlock the creative forces within you - it just may be one of the most rewarding things you choose to do in your life.

 “The beautiful thing about learning is nobody can take it away from you.”

 Where does it all End?